Alice Hirson

-Alice Hirson (born March 10, 1929) is an American actress best known for her roles on television.
+Alice Corinne Hirson (née Thorsell; March 10, 1929 – February 14, 2025) was an American actress best known for her roles on television.
 She began her career on stage, before roles on daytime soap operas.
-She is best known for her roles as Mavis Anderson in the CBS prime time soap opera Dallas and as Lois Morgan, the mother of the title character on the ABC sitcom Ellen.
+She was best known for her roles as Mavis Anderson in the CBS prime time soap opera Dallas and as Lois Morgan, the mother of the title character on the ABC sitcom Ellen.

-Early life
+Background

-Hirson was born Alice Thorsell in New York City on March 10, 1929.
+Hirson was born Alice Corinne Thorsell in New York City on March 10, 1929, and was raised on Long Island.
+She graduated from the American Academy of Dramatic Arts in 1948.